Photography by Jamie Herbert & Katie O'Neill

 Born in Salford in 1964 to working-class parents, Chris spent his early years in a small terraced house on Blodwell Street, Langworthy, before the family moved to Little Hulton when he was seven months old.
 He attended Joseph Eastham High School, where he became head boy.
 At 19, inspired by hard-hitting television dramas such as Boys from the Blackstuff, he decided to pursue a career in acting.
 He studied performance at Salford Technical College before training at the Central School of Speech and Drama.

 Chris first gained public attention with his role in the 1991 film Let Him Have It, followed by a breakout performance in Cracker.
-His powerful portrayal in Our Friends in the North earned him widespread acclaim and a BAFTA nomination.
-In 2005, he brought Doctor Who back to television as the Ninth Doctor, earning praise for his intense and emotional performance.
+His powerful portrayal in Our Friends in the North earned him widespread acclaim.
+One of his most powerful performances came in his role as justice campaigner Trevor Hicks in Jimmy McGovern's 1996 BAFTA award winning TV film Hillsborough.
 His later television credits include The Shadow Line, The Accused, and True Detective.
 His film work includes Jude, 28 Days Later, The Others, G.I.
 Joe: The Rise of Cobra, and Thor: The Dark World.

 On the stage Chris has performed with the Royal Shakespeare Company and fulfilled a lifelong ambition by taking on the title role in Macbeth.
 His professional stage debut came in 1989 with a production of A Streetcar Named Desire.